-- Shawn and I have spent two winters in Split, finding accommodation in apartments that would be packed during the summer months, but are practically empty during winter.
+- Shawn and I have spent three winters in Split, finding accommodation in apartments that would be packed during the summer months, but are practically empty during winter.
 During our first 2.5 months there, we stayed at the lovely Kaleta Apartments (affiliate link), which are located within Diocletian’s Palace.
 Our studio apartment (called the ‘Diocletian’s Suite’) featured much character, including Roman brickwork embedded into our wall, and overhead views of Split’s Old Town streets.
 Owners Novica and Negri were thoughtful citizen ambassadors too.
 Two years later, we returned to Split, staying in the charming Varoš neighborhood, which is known for its quirky stone homes sporting hunter-green shutters and flower boxes.
 For those 2 months, we stayed in quaint studio apartments at the Guesthouse F (affiliate link).
 We especially enjoyed our tiny terrace and the kindness of our hosts, Anja and Miro.
 One of Guesthouse F’s apartments was originally a horseshoe maker’s workshop, which previously belonged to Anja’s grandfather.
 Shawn and I dubbed it the ‘horseshoe cottage’.

 - If you’ll be staying in Split for a few days, you might be interested in the Split Card, which gives you free entry to certain museums and galleries, and reduced rates to others.
 Back in 2014, people staying in Split for 3 days or more could pick up the Split Card for free, but as of 2016, there is a fee to purchase the card.
 The link above details the current cost, as well as the participating museums and businesses.

 - For more information on Split and the Central Dalmatia region of Croatia, visit the Central Dalmatia Tourist Board website.

 - Need more inspiration?
 This link contains an index of all my posts from Croatia.